Evolutionary Ecology of Fishes Laboratory: Joining

 As a Graduate Student

-Important Note: If you are interested in becoming one of my graduate students, you need to read very carefully several key pieces of information: (a) You need to understand what CSU Mentor is; (b) you need to read everything in the Graduate program section of the Biological Sciences website; (c) you need to understand that part of what you have just read is actually NOT TRUE (because it is outdated or simply plain wrong and has not been properly corrected).
+Important Note: If you are interested in becoming one of my graduate students, you need to read very carefully several key pieces of information: (a) You need to understand what Cal State Apply is; (b) you need to read everything in the Graduate program section of the Biological Sciences website; (c) you need to understand that part of what you have just read is actually NOT TRUE (because it is outdated or simply plain wrong and has not been properly corrected).
 Write down what you think the rules are as you have read them, then contact me and I will tell you what the rules really are.

 I am always looking for highly motivated graduate students.
 Many students have recently graduated from my lab and have gone on to PhD positions or interesting jobs in Environmental Consulting, Education, Fisheries and Wildlife Management.
 I am looking for new students who want to join our group.